 Do I Really Need a Sports Bra?

 A sports bra is a must, so yes you do.
 As Michele says, your normal bra isn’t designed to deal with the bounce and sideways movement that comes with exercise.
 Lets face it, who wants to be bobbing around all over the place?
-It’s uncomfortable, and for some, it must hurt.
+It’s uncomfortable, and for some, it hurts.

 But There’s So Many Different Types!